Feeling overwhelmed with motherhood? Learn 7 tips to keep your sanity as a mom and overcome the challenges that come with parenthood.

 1. Do something you’ve always enjoyed before being a mom

-We’re so committed to being moms that we forget we have other roles on top if this one.
-Sure, we work, especially since the alternative means not getting paid.
-But we neglect other aspects of our lives, especially those we used to enjoy but no longer make time for.
+We’re so committed to being moms that we neglect other aspects of our lives, especially those we used to enjoy but no longer make time for.

-Don’t feel like you’re stuck or have lost yourself.
-Even a few hours rekindling old hobbies apart from motherhood can help you regain your sense of self.
+You’re not stuck with these circumstances.
+Even a few moments rekindling old passions apart from motherhood can help you regain your sense of self.

 2. Vent… then find solutions

-So get those feelings out.
-Vent to your mom friends, family or online mom groups about losing your patience with your toddler, or feeling overwhelmed with your to-do list.
-I guarantee someone else will be able to relate to or has gone through the same thing as you have.
+So, get those feelings out.
+Vent to your mom friends about losing your patience with your toddler.
+Share with an online mom group how you feel overwhelmed with your to-do list.
+Someone else can relate to or may have gone through the same circumstances as you have.

 Where venting can help you release pent up frustration, finding solutions makes sure they don’t happen too often.